wearepal/EthicML/docsource/source/index.rst

-..
-EthicML documentation master file, created by sphinx-quickstart on Tue Sep 17 14:06:38 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to EthicML's documentation!
 ===================================

-Package for evaluating the performance of methods which aim to increase fairness, accountability and/or transparency.
+Package for evaluating the performance of methods which aim to increase fairness, accountability and/or transparency of machine learning models.

 Example
 -------